tedlanghorst/OpenOBS-328/docs/1_about.markdown

 &nbsp;

 Development of the OpenOBS-328 began in Fall 2022 when Dr. Emily Eidam was awarded an NSF grant which provided funding to continue developement of the OpenOBS sensor.
 This included the addition of the pressure sensor and a variant that transmits data in real time.
 At this point, we decided to move on from many of the old design decisions and approach the problem again with our new knowledge.
 We changed from a discrete implementation of a photodiode and signal amplifier to an integrated solution (the VCNL4010), which uses the same measurement principles and handles all the analog sensing.
-We also transitioned from hand-soldering modules to a printed circuit board (PCB), to an entirely assembled PCB that integrated the same functions in a smaller package.
+We also transitioned from hand-soldering modules on a printed circuit board (PCB) to an entirely assembled PCB that integrated the same functions in a smaller package.

 &nbsp;